Using Docker for Ruby on Rails development on Windows

 Ruby on Rails development on Windows using Docker.
 Ruby on Rails developer in a startup

 I believe that software engineering is an art and science.
 The relationship between creativity and stress is a complex subject.
-Normally, quality and creativeness are the opposite of rush, stress, and distractions.
+Normally, quality and creativity are the opposite of rush, stress, and distractions.
 Furthermore, software engineering is a hard and mentally exhausting process.
 While pushing developers gives an imaginary gain in productivity in the short-term, the product developed under high pressure probably would include baked-in time bombs.

 I found some workarounds for doing RoR development on Windows, using: